Ultrafilter on a set: Relationships to other statements under ZF

 Throughout this section, ZF refers to Zermelo–Fraenkel set theory and ZFC refers to ZF with the Axiom of Choice (AC).
 The ultrafilter lemma is independent of ZF.
 That is, there exist models in which the axioms of ZF hold but the ultrafilter lemma does not.
 There also exist models of ZF in which every ultrafilter is necessarily principal.

 Every filter that contains a singleton set is necessarily an ultrafilter and given $x \in X,$ the definition of the discrete ultrafilter $\{S \subseteq X : x \in S\}$ does not require more than ZF.

 If $X$ is finite then every ultrafilter is a discrete filter at a point; consequently, free ultrafilters can only exist on infinite sets.

 In particular, if $X$ is finite then the ultrafilter lemma can be proven from the axioms ZF.

 The existence of free ultrafilter on infinite sets can be proven if the axiom of choice is assumed.

 More generally, the ultrafilter lemma can be proven by using the axiom of choice, which in brief states that any Cartesian product of non-empty sets is non-empty.
 Under ZF, the axiom of choice is, in particular, equivalent to (a) Zorn's lemma, (b) Tychonoff's theorem, (c) the weak form of the vector basis theorem (which states that every vector space has a basis), (d) the strong form of the vector basis theorem, and other statements.

 However, the ultrafilter lemma is strictly weaker than the axiom of choice.

-While free ultrafilters can be proven to exist, it is not possible to construct an explicit example of a free ultrafilter; that is, free ultrafilters are intangible.
+While free ultrafilters can be proven to exist, it is not possible to construct an explicit example of a free ultrafilter (using only ZF and the ultrafilter lemma); that is, free ultrafilters are intangible.